 Your ISP always knows your IP address

-No matter what methods you use to change or hide an IP address, public IP addresses are always known by the internet service provider.
+No matter what methods you use to change or hide an IP address, the internet service provider always knows public IP addresses.
 This is inevitable because in order to connect to the internet at all, your ISP must assign you an IP address, and it must know what that IP address is in order to transmit communication and data from the internet to your device.

 So even if you used one of the above methods to mask your IP address from websites, services, and other devices on the internet, your ISP is an exception that can see behind the mask.